Visit Zakynthos: the Greek island of turquoise waters, cliffs and authentic villages

 Hiking in Zakynthos: An Adventure Between Land and Sea

-Zakynthos isn’t just about beaches.
-The island is also an ideal playground for hikers, with its coastal paths, Mediterranean forests and spectacular viewpoints.
+There’s much more to Zakynthos than its beaches.
+On the contrary, the island is also an ideal playground for hikers.
+With its coastal paths, Mediterranean forests and spectacular vistas, it’s an ideal destination for nature lovers.

 The Navagio trail: an unforgettable view